Ecomaps

 Initially, it may look confusing, but let’s break it down and look at what the individual parts of the ecomap are telling us.

-You can see there is a lot of information that can be stored for quick access using an ecomap.
+There is a lot of information that can be stored for quick access using an ecomap.
+Expand each of the accordion sections below to find out more about the different parts of the ecomap.

 Tips for creating an ecomap